Waymo joins backlash against California self-driving data requirement

 (Reuters) - Alphabet Inc’s (GOOGL.O) Waymo and General Motors Co’s (GM.N) Cruise are leading a backlash against a California reporting requirement on self-driving vehicle test data that the companies claim is not relevant or accurate in measuring performance or progress.

-Data released Wednesday by California showed Waymo and Cruise once again had the greatest number of test miles between “disengagements,” when a human driver must intervene to take control from a self-driving system during testing on public roads.
+Data released Wednesday by California showed Waymo and Cruise once again had the fewest number of test miles between “disengagements,” when a human driver must intervene to take control from a self-driving system during testing on public roads.

 The disengagement data is widely used as a yardstick to compare companies testing self-driving vehicles on California roads, and is often cited as evidence that Waymo leads the sector.